jagregory/abrash-black-book/src/chapter-03.md

 call     near ptr ReferenceZTimerOn
 ```

-(and likewise for `ReferenceZTimerOff` ), which works because
+(and likewise for `ReferenceZTimerOff`), which works because
 `ReferenceZTimerOn` is in the same segment as the calling code.
 This
 is normally a great optimization, being both smaller and faster than a
 far call.
-However, it's not so great for the Zen

 ![**Figure 3.3**  *Changes for use with large code model C.*](images/03-03.jpg)

-timer, because our purpose in calling the reference timing code is to
+However, it's not so great for the Zen timer, because our purpose in calling the reference timing code is to
 determine exactly how much time is taken by overhead code—including the
-far calls to `ZTimerOn` and `ZTimerOf`f!
+far calls to `ZTimerOn` and `ZTimerOf`!
 By converting the far calls
 to push/near call pairs within the Zen timer module, TASM makes it
 impossible to emulate exactly the overhead of the Zen timer, and makes
 timings slightly (about 16 cycles on a 386) less accurate.